Cleaning out your home? How to keep your junk out of the landfill.

 The dress-up clothes you no longer use at your new, remote gig can help out under-resourced job seekers through Dress for Success and 100 Suits.

-One person's trash is someone else’s treasure.
-You can go old-school and set out your wares on your stoop or driveway or look to resources online.
+You can go old-school and set out your wares on your stoop or driveway or look to the internet to get rid of them.

 3. Give it away

 There is almost no end to the stuff people will be happy to take off your hands.
 A 2021 New York Times article reported that a gallon of pickle juice once made its way from one Big Apple resident to another through a local Buy Nothing group, an online community where people give and get stuff from their neighbors gratis.
 Find your local group on Facebook.
+Not on Facebook?
 Freecycle works similarly.

 As Winston Churchill aptly said, “We make a life by what we give.”